turingschool/curriculum/source/projects/merchant.markdown

 $0?

 The data is coming in from our form as a string, then Rails is trying to coerce it into a decimal.
-Open `rails console` and try calling `"$2.99".to_f` to convert it to a float.
+Open `bin/rails console` and try calling `"$2.99".to_f` to convert it to a float.
 This is similar to the coercion that happens when we convert it to a decimal.
 We get zero!